Change to tapered roller bearings on your Earles Fork BMW motorcycle

 This is what the top race of the upper set look like in its dust cover.

 This is what it looks like after you have installed the tapered bearing to the casting.

 This is the tapered bearing mounted inside of the dust cover.

 /2 BMW motorcycle steering bearing adjustment

 Use grease liberally on the bearings.
-Never let a car wash pressure wand get near these bearings, the wheel bearings or the swing arm bearings.
+Never let a car wash pressure wand get near these bearings, the wheel bearings, or the swing arm bearings.
 The hot soapy water, under pressure, will wash the grease out and ruin the bearings.
-Water is the most common cause for wheel and swing arm bearings to fail.
-Steering bearings fail from both water and/or improper adjustment.
+Water is the most common cause of wheel and swingarm bearings to fail.
+Steering bearings fail from both water or improper adjustment.
 It is common for the steering bearings to loosen up after a few hundred miles.
 We always asked the customer to bring the bike back in 500 miles for a free check and adjustment.